-Properties which should be eligible for coronavirus relief include shops, restaurants, pubs, cinemas or performance venues, letting agents, gyms, hotels, and more.
+Properties that should be eligible for coronavirus relief include shops, restaurants, pubs, cinemas or performance venues, letting agents, gyms, hotels, and more.
 Even if your company has received charitable rate relief or discretionary relief, you can still get a grant from the RHLGF.

 Does your business have multiple properties?
 Good news – you can receive one grant per property, as long as you’re not also getting a Small Business grant on the same property.

-You don’t need to take any action to claim an award from the Retail, Hospitality and Leisure Grant Fund (RHLGF).
+You don’t need to take any action to claim an award from the Retail, Hospitality, and Leisure Grant Fund (RHLGF).
 Your local council should automatically identify your business and contact you.
 But if they don’t, get in touch.

 3. The Local Authority Discretionary Grants Fund

 The Local Authority Discretionary Grant Fund is for small and micro-businesses based in England who aren’t eligible for the other two coronavirus grant schemes we’ve already covered.

 The Local Authority Discretionary Grant Fund offers grants of up to £25,000.
 Just like other coronavirus relief grants, you won’t need to pay this money back; however, it is taxable if your business turns a profit after the grant has been paid.

 - Have fixed property-related liabilities

 - Occupy part or all of a property with a rateable value, annual mortgage, or rent under £51,000

 - Were trading on 11 March 2020